tc39/proposal-ses/README.md

 objects like `Array.prototype` -- that are mandated to exist before any code starts running.
 The time it takes to individually walk and freeze each of these objects makes the initial page load expensive, which has inhibited SES adoption.
-Here, we will refer to this implementation as **SES5**, since it requires a platform compatible with at least ES5 and produces an ocap subset that includes all of ES5 but, currently, only small portions of ES2015.
+Here, we will refer to this implementation as the **SESifier**, since it polyfills an approximation of SES on any platform conforming to ES5 or later.

 With the advent of ES2015, the number of primordials has ballooned, making the current implementation strategy even more